steadylearner/blog/posts/Rust/How to deploy Rust Web App.md

 On top of that, there are decent package management tools like cargo, cargo-edit etc. The programming language itself and packages(crates in Rust) are maturing also.

-The language developers and contributers are also giving their time to enhance [Webassembly][How to use Rust Yew] integration to attract more Frontend Developers and make web application faster.
+The language developers are also giving their time to enhance [Webassembly][How to use Rust Yew] integration to attract more Frontend Developers and make web application faster.

-However, it was difficult to find the real examples for intergating frontend app to Rust and then deploying it to the web.
+However, it was difficult to find the real examples to integrate frontend app to Rust and then deploying it to the web.

 I was not sure that I could upload my website to the web with Rust.
 But I eventually made it and want to share the process with you.

-If you have already experience in deploying websites in other languases, deploying Rust will not be so different from deploying Node js or Python backend app.
+If you have already experience in deploying websites in other languages, deploying Rust will not be so different from deploying Node or Python backend app.

 1. Buy VPS service such as [DigitalOcean] that offers the same operating system you use in your local machine.

-2. Repeat what you have been doing in your local development environment in a vritual machine they give.
+2. Repeat what you have been doing in your local development environment in a virtual machine they give.

 3. Configure Apache or Nginx and systemd service worker to work as proxy server